Seniru/Timers4TFM/README.md

 ## How to use?

-In order to use this library you need to insert this libraries code in top of your code.
+To use this library you need to insert this libraries code in top of your code.

 [Use the full code _(Recommended for studying)_](https://raw.githubusercontent.com/Seniru/Timers4TFM/master/src/timer.lua)